drtyhlpr/rpi23-gen-image/README.md

 Path to a directory of [RaspberryPi Linux kernel sources](https://github.com/raspberrypi/linux) that will be copied, configured, build and installed inside the chroot.

 ##### `KERNELSRC_CLEAN`=false
 Clean the existing kernel sources directory `KERNELSRC_DIR` (using `make mrproper`) after it was copied to the chroot and before the compilation of the kernel has started.
-This setting will be ignored if no `KERNELSRC_DIR` was specified or if `KERNELSRC_PREBUILT`=true.
+This parameter will be ignored if no `KERNELSRC_DIR` was specified or if `KERNELSRC_PREBUILT`=true.

 ##### `KERNELSRC_CONFIG`=true
 Run `make bcm2709_defconfig` (and optional `make menuconfig`) to configure the kernel sources before building.
-This setting is automatically set to `true` if no existing kernel sources directory was specified using `KERNELSRC_DIR`.
-This settings is ignored if `KERNELSRC_PREBUILT`=true.
+This parameter is automatically set to `true` if no existing kernel sources directory was specified using `KERNELSRC_DIR`.
+This parameter is ignored if `KERNELSRC_PREBUILT`=true.

 ##### `KERNELSRC_PREBUILT`=false
 With this parameter set to true the script expects the existing kernel sources directory to be already successfully cross-compiled.
 The parameters `KERNELSRC_CLEAN`, `KERNELSRC_CONFIG` and `KERNEL_MENUCONFIG` are ignored and no kernel compilation tasks are performed.